This is the informal code of woke social justice that I have come to observe in the era of social media.

 - Yet you must not post about the social justice you are doing because then you are virtue signaling.

 - Yet if you say nothing of the social justice that you do, you shall be judged for your abominable silence.

-- So you are obligated to say something, even at the risk of virtue signaling.
-Yet if you don’t say it in the way you ought to say it, using proper woke lingo—or more importantly, consenting to the dominant woke group’s particular lingo and methodology for doing social justice—you shall be criticized, ostracized, mocked, or shamed.
+- So you are obligated to say something even at the risk of virtue signaling.
+Yet if you don’t say it in the way you ought to say it, using proper woke lingo—or more importantly, consenting to the dominant woke group’s particular lingo and methodology for doing social justice—you shall be criticized, ostracized, mocked, and shamed.
+(Update: For more on this, see this story citing multiple examples of people being pilloried by the mob for verbal slips and for not apologizing enough, in precisely the right way.
+“However much you apologize, it’s never enough.”)

 I’ve seen these rules play out in ridiculous ways.
 In the aftermath of a tragic event that occurred in our nation some years ago, I saw a friend share a post on Facebook that said, “Christians, your silence is deafening.”
-As though the lack of Christians posting comments in one news feed constituted irrefutable evidence of an entire community’s callous silence.
+As though the lack of Christians posting comments in one news feed constituted irrefutable evidence of an entire community’s callousness.

-But something must have changed, because the same person later shared another essay with a headline that effectively read, “F*** your prayers.”
-Apparently Christians were speaking up, just not in a way that was acceptable or preferred.
+But something must have changed, because that same friend later shared another essay with a headline that effectively read, “F*** your prayers.”
+Apparently Christians were speaking up, just not in a way that my friend thought was acceptable or preferred.

 I’ve also seen friends use social media to express solidarity with victims in the wake of a moral atrocity, and then watched as these people were challenged with a simple question: “Okay, but what are you going to *do* about this issue?”